-The purpose of the Bay Area Homeland Security Strategy is to ensure the Bay Area UASI region has a comprehensive, data driven document that outlines the Bay Area's risks, capabilities, vision, structure, goals and objectives for homeland security over a three year period.
+The purpose of the Bay Area Homeland Security Strategy is to ensure the Bay Area has a comprehensive, data driven document that outlines the Bay Area's risks, capabilities, vision, structure, goals and objectives for homeland security.
 Having such a document will ensure the Bay Area is in the best possible position to clearly track and articulate its risk and capability needs to local leaders, the State of California and the U.S. Department of Homeland Security (DHS) when seeking resources to reduce that risk and satisfy those capability needs.
 The Strategy is designed primarily to address terrorism risk with an understanding that capabilities enhanced to combat terrorism often enhance the ability to also manage natural disasters and man-made accidents.